guipiri/cost-curso-react-hora-de-codar/README.md

-# Getting Started with Create React App
+# Final project of the youtube channel react course "hora de codar"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Scripts to boot
+## Scripts to boot the project

+Before run these scripts, be shure you have Git and Node.js installed.\

 In the project directory, you must run in diferents terminals the following scripts:

+### `npm install` (install node_modules)

+Install the directory 'node_modules' with the packages you will need to run the project.

 ### `npm start` (initialize frontend)